SAP-archive/smb-summit-hackathon/README.md

 Final Presentation
 ----------------
-Use the [Final Presentation](final-presentation.pptx) template to present your code at the end of the hackathon.
-You have 5 minutes.
-Use it the way you want, but as an advice.
-Focus on your demo and not much on slides.
+You have 5 minutes to present your code at the end of the hackathon.
+Use it the way you want, but as an advice: focus on your demo and code.

 FAQ
 ---